Keys to Buying a Home

 - What can we do as buyers to give ourselves the best chance to get the home we want in a competitive bidding war situation?

 If, after you ask these 10 questions and follow up on the references, you feel good about the agent, then proceed with hiring them.
 If you aren’t comfortable, even if it’s just a gut feeling, I’d say keep looking and find an agent you like.
-You want someone who you feel comfortable with AND who is a specialist in the Stapleton market.
+You want someone who you feel comfortable with AND who is a specialist in the Central Park market.

 Finding the right agent is like finding the right doctor—you want the specialist who deals with your illness every day and knows it inside and out, not the generalist who learned about it once in school and has a vague understanding of it.
-The agent’s knowledge of Stapleton, based on previous experience, is a large part of what they bring to the table.
+The agent’s knowledge of Central Park, based on previous experience, is a large part of what they bring to the table.

 Before we leave this subject, I want to provide a short list of who you should NOT use as your agent:

 Your good friend.
 OK, you can use your friend, but don’t use your friend just because they are your friend.
-If they happen to be the specialist in the Stapleton area and you are comfortable with them, then it’s OK.
+If they happen to be the specialist in the Central Park area and you are comfortable with them, then it’s OK.
 Just don’t use them solely because they are your friend and have a real estate license.
 That is not enough.

 Your cousin who just got his real estate license.
 How long someone has been in real estate is not necessarily an indication of how good they are at their job (there are plenty of experienced agents who are terrible!); however, I do think we naturally learn as we go in real estate.
 So do you really want to have your agent still learning the ropes on your transaction when it’s one of the biggest purchases you’ll ever make?